monetamio/docs/en/framework/core/configuration/README.md

 * __Custom Configuration__ (`/themes/config.json`) - _assuming `themes` is set by `defaults`_
 * __Theme Configuration__ (`/themes/default/config.json`) - _assuming the `default` theme is being used_

 If these files are not found in these locations, or in the locations set by each of the corresponding configuration files, blockstrap may fail to function properly.
-All options can also be provided via regular jQuery plugin intilisation options or via HTML5 data attributes.
+All options can also be provided via regular jQuery plugin initialization options or via HTML5 data attributes.

 -------------------------
 ### Default Configuration